yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity3.md

     flutter run -d chrome
 ```

-Remember to scroll down and copy/paste if you have difficulty reading / typing the commands.
+Remember to scroll down and copy / paste if you have difficulty reading / typing the commands.

-Once you have seen the counter app load in your browser, mark this action complete and move on to the next one.
+Once you have seen the counter app load in your browser, mark this activity complete and move on to the next one.